 Jane championed many other causes throughout her life, and, even after her death in 1885, Jane’s story of generosity continued.

 In her bequest, Jane left funding for various Pittsburgh organizations, including funds to establish a hospital to provide medical care for all children in need, no matter their circumstances.
-This bequest spurred the creation of the Pittsburgh Hospital for Children - what is now Children’s Hospital of Pittsburgh of UPMC.
+This bequest spurred the creation of the Pittsburgh Hospital for Children - what is now UPMC Children's Hospital of Pittsburgh.

 Today, more than 130 years after her death, Jane’s story of giving lives on in a hospital that continues to care for every child in need regardless of a family’s ability to pay.
 It seems only fitting, then, that our planned giving society should be named for a person with such compassion and foresight.